GoogleCloudPlatform/community/tutorials/appengine-serve-machine-learning-model/index.md

   This host means we will handle the requests with an App Engine service called `modelserve`.

-- Enforce authentication with API key by adding the `security` and `securityDefinitions` fields:
+- Enforce authentication with an API key by adding the `security` and `securityDefinitions` fields:

     ```yaml
     security: